 If you only use your debit card/credit card to make purchases, you’ll just need to gather your most recent month’s statements.
 If you use cash, you’ll want to carry a notebook or open a note in your phone to write down every time you spend money, no matter how much.

-You can also use a personal finance management app, like myFinance, to track your spending.
+You can also use a personal finance management tool, like myFinance, to track your spending.
 It takes some time to set up, but can make the budget building step even easier.

 Once you’ve tracked your expenses, it’s time to organize.
 Your goal is to evaluate where you are currently spending money.